 Platelet-rich plasma (PRP) therapy is a cutting-edge innovation in the fields of pain management and regenerative medicine.

-For Micheal Minehart, MD, the goal of providing the best therapeutic outcomes entails enhancing the natural healing process and reducing pain.
+For I. Michael Minehart, M.D. the goal of providing the best therapeutic outcomes entails enhancing the natural healing process and reducing pain.
 His practice, the Advanced Pain Institute in Arcadia, California provides specialized treatment, focusing on interventional pain management for the treatment of chronic pain.
-As such, it offers PRP as a non-surgical and non-pharmaceutical option to help patients feel better and relieve joint pain and other injuries by promoting their own growth factors and platelets.

 Technically known as Platelet Rich Plasma injections, PRP utilizes a component of your blood known as platelets.
 Human blood contains plasma, platelets, and red and white blood cells.
 Platelets primarily clot blood after injuries, but they are also rich with proteins that are pivotal in the healing process.
 PRP can be thought of as plasma that’s infused with these healing platelets.
 Using PRP for chronic pain or injuries can speed up the body’s healing process, promoting your return to full health.

 Using PRP to promote healing begins with drawing an amount of blood from the body, then the platelets will be separated and enriched.
 Afterwards, the enriched platelets will be returned to your circulatory system.
 Ordinarily, the PRP will be introduced directly into the injured area.
 With this method the healing process will be sped up, chronic pain will be reduced, and you can return to normal life.